01 Nov 2010

 This is not a membership drive aimed to simply increase our numbers but written in the hope that you will realise what membership to the Society is all about.
 I would like you to know that the Society strives hard to organise, assist, endorse and support various workshops, meetings, seminars and conferences just for you.
 Whenever possible, we reduce the rates and, at best, let you attend without a fee.
 We try to keep you informed of recent news or future conferences via our newsletter, website and e-mailing list.
 Our members are special to us.
 For those anaesthetic specialists who are not, we are sorry but we are unable to nominate or sponsor them for any scientific programmes or conferences.
 Similarly, we have some funds reserved for scientific studies or trials but only members qualify to apply for these funds.
 We attend to members who need professional advice or assistance.
 Membership is only RM75 per year for ordinary members (anaesthetic specialists) and RM50 per year for associate members (trainees).
 We now stand at more than 650 members.

 There are other aspects of ‘membership to an organisation’ that we often forget.
 Recently, the anaesthetic fraternity was woken up by the article ‘Going under’ on page SF8 in Starmag in the Sunday Star, 24th October 2010.
 Suddenly, many members contacted the Presidents of MSA and the College of Anaesthesiologists, AMM to notify us the disturbing statements made in that article about the Propofol Ketamine (PK) technique and Goldilocks Anaesthesia.
 There was this sense of togetherness as our member anaesthetists urged us to respond immediately.
 We are still uncertain if the statements given in the report were misquoted or written out of context to a specifically office-based cosmetic surgery anaesthesia, but we had to correct the printed article as it was with due respect to our profession, and our reply is reprinted in this newsletter.
 If you feel as strongly as many of us on such issues, your Society can be your voice.
-If you still have more to say on this provocative matter, you can email us at secretariat@msa.net.my.
+If you still have more to say on this provocative matter, you can email us at [email protected].
 We can create a space on our website for your views and comments.

 Fee Schedule for Anaesthesiologists